battles-app/desktop/STREAMDECK_INTEGRATION.md

 ## Future Enhancements

+- [ ] **Button press detection** - Enable physical button presses to trigger FX (requires additional threading implementation)
 - [ ] Add custom button images from uploaded FX thumbnails
-- [ ] Add text rendering with FX names on buttons
+- [ ] Add text rendering with FX names on buttons (requires font rendering library)
 - [ ] Support for Stream Deck + (LCD screen and knobs)
 - [ ] Brightness control from dashboard
 - [ ] Button remapping/customization
 - [ ] Multi-page support for >15 effects

+### Why Button Presses Aren't Implemented Yet

+The `elgato-streamdeck` library provides button state reading, but it requires blocking I/O operations.
+To implement button press detection properly, we need to:

+1. Create a separate dedicated thread for blocking button reads
+2. Implement proper synchronization between the button reading thread and the main app
+3. Handle race conditions when updating button states

+This is technically feasible but requires additional complexity.
+The current implementation focuses on providing a reliable visual display that syncs with dashboard actions.